 - Relax and listen to soothing music, read a book, or engage yourself in any interesting activity as anxiety and stress will make cramps worse.

-- Women who stay warm will be less prone to menstrual cramps.
+- Women who stay warm will be less prone to such cramps.

-- Take vitamin D regularly to help cure menstrual cramps.
+- Take vitamin D regularly to help cure these cramps.

 - Apply a few teaspoons of warm olive oil to the stomach and leave for 15 – 20 minutes.